 And, how to neutralize anti-nutrients in grains here: Are you confused about grains?
 You are not alone.

-You can learn more about that here: Do you eat this toxic food?
+Learn more about nightshades here: Do you eat this toxic food?

-I’m sure there is a LOT of great content in the good Dr’s book – even with fad diets and sensationalistic scare tactics, there is always something good to glean.
+I’m sure there is a LOT of great content in the good Dr’s book – even fad diets and sensationalistic food scare tactics will always give us something good to chew on.

 But, there’s nothing to fear.

-Always remember to keep it simple; cook and eat a wide variety of foods the way they were traditionally prepared.
-And, enjoy your meals.
+Always remember to keep it simple and eat a wide variety of foods the way they were traditionally prepared.

-Here are a couple of delicious recipes that are properly prepared to reduce the “dangerous” lectins, and increase their wonderful benefits to your health.
+Here are a couple of properly prepared delicious recipes that reduce the “dangerous” lectins and alkaloids, and increase their wonderful benefits to your health.